Keyboard shortcuts

 7. Advanced Programming

 Beyond their basic programming, droids are given specialist coding to perform their duties.
-To reflect this, assign points using the Skill Pyramid and Careers section - choose role suited to the droid type.
-Suggestions:
+To reflect this, assign points using the Skill Pyramid and Careers section.
+Choose a Career based on your droid’s original role.
+Some suggestions:

 • Labor Droids: Crafter, Farmer